frankchen07/writing/posts/prioritizing at early product market fit stages is different.md

 The primary goal is to make 10 customers deeply happy.

-Who are these customers?
+- Who are these customers?
-Why are they here?
+- Why are they here?
-What are they trying to achieve?
+- What are they trying to achieve?
-What's keeping them from quickly accomplishing what they want to accomplish?
+- What's keeping them from quickly accomplishing what they want to accomplish?

-What major problem or frustrations do they have?
+- What major problem or frustrations do they have?

-Solve for blockers and bugs.

-Solve for these frustrations.
+Once you have an understanding of that user, you can look to solving their frustrations.

 ---